Traffic Management Team

-The Hazelwood Police Department maintains a separate traffic unit for the sole purpose of handling traffic enforcement and accidents with reported injuries or fatalities.
+The Hazelwood Police Department maintains a separate traffic unit for the sole purpose of handling traffic enforcement and crashes with reported injuries or fatalities.
 This unit of the police department is identified as the Traffic Management Team.
 This team has three officers and one supervisor.
-The officers have been specially trained in speed enforcement methods, alcohol/drug impaired driving recognition and serious accident investigation.
+The officers have been specially trained in speed enforcement methods, alcohol/drug impaired driving recognition and serious crash investigation.

-This teams members are certified accident reconstructionist, Type II State certified Breathalyzer administrators, Radar Instructors , and one police K9 handler, amongst other police specialties.
+This teams members are certified crash reconstructionist, Type II State certified Breathalyzer administrators, Radar Instructors, amongst other police specialties.

 This team addresses the local street/residential roadway related traffic concerns of residents and provides information on the different types of techniques that may be used in a neighborhood traffic plan and the methodology to be used to evaluate the problems identified.
 The team provides traffic calming treatments, such as selective use of speed radar, monitoring of high accident locations and directive patrol of problem locations.
 The team works with other city departments to address traffic issues and create neighborhood traffic plans, develop solutions to traffic-related problems in city neighborhoods.